jathos/jathos/README.md

 ---

-I love things that are clean, simple, and organized, and I have a natural talent for breaking down complex tasks and assignments.
+I love things that are clean, simple, and organized, and I have a natural talent for breaking down complex tasks and concepts.
 I'm also very progress-focused, always heading towards a goal that is hopefully new and challenging and interesting.

 Right now that goal is scaling the mountain of software engineering (while raising a family - eek)!